Sarkutz/initmux/README.md

 ###### Model Way

-In this way, you describe a set of models and apply then in each window.
+In this way, you describe a set of models and apply them in each window.
 Example:

 ```yaml
 windows: